pkgconf/pkgconf/README.md

-What that means is, if you feel that there is a legitimate regression versus pkg-config, do let us know, but also make sure that the .pc files are valid and follow the rules of the [pkg-config tutortial][fd-tut], as most likely fixing them to follow the specified rules will solve the problem.
+What that means is, if you feel that there is a legitimate regression versus pkg-config, do let us know, but also make sure that the .pc files are valid and follow the rules of the [pkg-config tutorial][fd-tut], as most likely fixing them to follow the specified rules will solve the problem.

 ## compiling `pkgconf` and `libpkgconf`